vasmiler/test-tasks/README.md

 #### note:
-There is a little offset while getting the screenshot using Visualception Probably it is a bug in getting coordinates of an element.
+There is a little offset while getting the screenshot using Visualception Probably it is a bug in getting coordinates of an element or my mistake.
 But finally, it's possible to found if the preview is changed.
 In addition, I checked that not changeable area (Yandex logo) is not changed.